đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 • Improve circulation and lymphatic drainage

-The intra-oral massage is an essential component of the treatment, specifically addressing tension in the mouth and cheek area and zeroing in on lines and other visual concerns important to you.
+The intra-oral massage is an essential component of your face treatment, specifically addressing tension in the mouth and cheek area and zeroing in on lines and other visual concerns important to you.

 Lymphatic drainage reduces puffiness and improves the delivery of micronutrients to all tissues and skin.